whitphx/whitphx.info/content/blog/20211231-streamlit-creators/index.md

 * they invite you to internal hackathon events!
 * they invite you to internal meetings!

-I actually received the swag on this month 😃
+I actually received the swag this month 😃

 https://twitter.com/whitphx/status/1472930605486993408